communityinclusion/catada.info/pages/state.md

 <h3>Device Reutilization</h3>

-<p>NMTAP operates a device recycling/repair program that allows individuals to receive free donated used equipment that is refurbished directly by NMTAP.</p>
+<p>New Mexico operates a device recycling/repair program that allows individuals with disabilities to participate in educational, employment or community activities.
+NMTAP provides used medical equipment through <a href="http://www.tap.gcd.state.nm.us/device-reutilization/">Back in Use</a> and refurbished computers through the <a href="http://www.tap.gcd.state.nm.us/device-reutilization/"> DiverseIT</a> programs.
+DiverseIT also provides low cost computer repairs or training for individuals with disabilities, including our aging population.
+NMTAP contracts with a nonprofit organization, Adelante Development Center, for both of these reutilization initiatives.</p>

 <h3>Device Loan</h3>